SunilJeong95/DataStructure/README.md

 # DataStructure
-Implements of Typical DataStructures in Python
+Implementations of Typical DataStructures in Python